harvzheng/15112_term_project/proposal.md

 * A cursor tool to select objects to be moved or deleted.
   * Will need to store the objects that are shift-clicked into a list.

+Additional features to implement:
+* Warning indicator, such as for an invalid image path/color/font
+* Tooltips
+* (Maybe) a splash screen for a basic tutorial
+* Bounding box around selected object(s) + resizing capabilities

 ### Storage
 Storing objects should be done in a way that makes it easy to export to HTML and CSS.
 Each type of component will get a different class: a div will get a class and text will get a class.
 Classes for each CSS class will also be created.
 Class variables will keep track of every object created.